-After all, abused children are something Garavito is an expert on, having abused over 300 of them himself.
+After all, abused children are something Garavito is an expert on — having abused over 300 of them himself.

-Before Garavito was known as the relaxed, respectful inmate that the Colombian prison guards so admire, he was known as “La Bestia,” or, the Beast.
-From 1992 to 1999, the Beast raped, tortured and murdered anywhere from 100 to 400 boys, all between the ages of six and 16.
+From 1992 to 1999, Luis Garavito — known as “La Bestia,” or the Beast — raped, tortured, and murdered anywhere from 100 to 400 boys, all between the ages of six and 16.
 His official number of victims rests at 138, the number he confessed to in court.

-Many of those left homeless were children, their parents either dead or long gone, ensuring that no one would notice if they started going missing and making them easy targets.
+Meanwhile, a decades-long civil war raged in Colombia that had begun in the late 1960s and left thousands of citizens homeless, fending for themselves on the streets.
+Many of those left homeless were children, their parents either dead or long gone, ensuring that no one would notice if they went missing.

-He would dress the part when offering a job, impersonating a priest, a farmer, an elderly man, or a street vendor, looking for someone young to help around his house or business.
+And Garavito would dress the part when offering a job, impersonating a priest, a farmer, an elderly man, or a street vendor, looking for someone young to help around his house or business.
 He would rotate his disguises often, never appearing as the same person too often to avoid suspicion.

-Then he’d attack.
+Then, he’d attack.

 According to police reports, the Beast truly earned his nickname.
 The bodies of the victims that were recovered showed signs of prolonged torture, including bite marks and anal penetration.
 In multiple cases, the victim’s genitals were removed and placed in his mouth.
 Several of the bodies were decapitated.

-Then, in February of 1998, the bodies of two naked children were found on a hillside, lying next to each other.
+Then, in February of 1998, the bodies of two naked children were found on a hillside in Pereira, lying next to each other.
 A few feet away, another corpse was found.
 All three had their hands bound and their throats slashed.
 The murder weapon was found nearby.

-While searching the area around the three boys, police came across a note, with an address handwritten on it.
-The address turned out to be Garavito’s girlfriend, whom he had been dating for years.
+While searching the area around the three boys, police came across a note with an address handwritten on it.
+The address turned out to be Luis Garavito’s girlfriend, whom he had been dating for years.
 Though he wasn’t in the home at the time, his things were, and the girlfriend gave the police access to them.